tock/tock-www/_pages/documentation/walkthrough.md

 `kernel::main` is the scheduler for Tock.
-It runs in a loop, where each iteration invokes events on capsules in response to hardware interrupts that have occured, runs any processes that are either in the running state or have pending callbacks, and servicing systems calls from process by, again, invoking events on the approriate capsules.
+It runs in a loop, where each iteration invokes events on capsules in response to hardware interrupts that have occurred, runs any processes that are either in the running state or have pending callbacks, and servicing systems calls from process by, again, invoking events on the appropriate capsules.

 ## Capsule scheduler